Marmalade (band): Original band members — evolved history

 Ford died on 31 December 2018 at the age of 73 at his home in Los Angeles of complications from Parkinson's disease.
 His final album, a two-disc collection called This Scottish Heart, was released just weeks before his death.

 Fairley also moved to Los Angeles in the late 1970s having worked in music publishing for the RSO Group Robert Stigwood and for the band Yes.
-He retired from the music business many years ago and set up a bar and music venue called The Scotland Yard Pub, in Los Angeles in the early 1980s.
-He sold the successful business in March 2018 and retired.
+He retired from the music business many years ago and set up a bar and music venue called The Scotland Yard Pub, in Los Angeles in the early 1980s: he sold the business in March 2018 and retired.
 He died at his home in Los Angeles on 11 August 2020, at the age of 76.

 Whitehead continues in artist management and can be seen reviewing the Onyx range of tuned sports cars on the Together TV programme "Rock 'N' Roll Cars" (he also provides the voice-over for this show, which features pop acts such as Go West and Tony Hadley talking about their motoring history).

-Knight has retired and has homes in Sussex and Spain.
+Knight retired from Marmalade in September 2010.

-Campbell became a successful solo recording artist, songwriter, television and film composer, record producer and music arranger, and lives in Sussex.
+Campbell became a solo recording artist, songwriter, television and film composer, record producer and music arranger, and lives in Sussex.
 He continues to oversee all of the master rights to the original band recordings on behalf of the whole band, which they retain, and also their publishing rights.